jadeocr/jadeocr/README.md

 # chinese-ocr
-A web-based flashcard app directed at language learning, particularly Chinese.
-Complete with free-form Chinese handwriting recognition, a [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) system, and a clean, minimalist UI.
+A web-based flashcard app directed at language learning and focused on learning Chinese.
+Complete with handwriting recognition, a [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) system, and a clean, minimalist UI.
 This project aims to cover all these bases while staying open source.

 ## Demo
-A demo is in the works.
+See and interact with the live [demo](https://chinese-ocr-274418.web.app/).
+It's still in the works

 ### Landing Page